-The following information provides requirement information to install an Alert Logic virtual appliance in an Azure environment.
+The following information provides requirement information to install an Alert Logic IDS virtual appliance in an Azure environment.

 Use the following information to determine your virtual machine size requirements.